uvarc/rc-learning/content/notes/matlab-parallel-programming/matlab-parallel-programming_7.md

 ## SLURM Script end-of-job email

-{{< figure src=/notes/matlab-parallel-programming/img/Matlab-Parallel-ProgrammingFall23_new40.png >}}
+{{< figure src="/notes/matlab-parallel-programming/img/slurm-email-example.png" width="500px" >}}

-* When the job finishes, the end-of-job email sent by SLURM will contain the output of the SLURM seff command.
+When the job finishes, the end-of-job email sent by SLURM will contain the output of the SLURM seff command.

-GPU Computations
+**GPU Computations**

 The gpu queue provides access to compute nodes equipped with RTX2080Ti, RTX3090, A6000, V100, and A100 NVIDIA GPU device